Introduction

 The primary side effects of Gabapentin toxicity - ataxia (loss of co-ordination), nystagmus (involuntary eye movement), and profound sedation - are the exact clinical manifestations Massey staff used to diagnose a "terminal neurological event".

 - The Literature: The Merck Veterinary Manual and Plumb’s Veterinary Drug Handbook explicitly state that Gabapentin toxicity causes ataxia, lethargy, and neurological depression.
+These are not "disease markers"; they are predictable drug reactions.

 - The Invalid Exam: Under standard neurological protocols (e.g., de Lahunta's), a valid exam cannot be performed on a sedated patient.
 Drugs that depress the Central Nervous System (CNS) result in "false positives" for delayed proprioception and altered mentation.

-IV.
-The "Passing Off" and Coerced Termination
+V. The "Passing Off" and Coerced Termination

 By 03:00 PM, 15 hours after the first unauthorised dose, Harry was presented in a semi-comatose state.
 The ICU staff "passed off" this pharmaceutical shutdown as an irreversible "neurological event".